Offsetdata/OD-Docs/application/datalake/view-collection.md

 ---
 description: >-
-  The Collection Page presents detailed information and options to manage a specific collection
+  The View Collection Page provides a comprehensive overview of the detailed information and available options when viewing a specific collection.
 ---

-# Collection
+# View Collection

 **Header Section**